Reptiles

 We treat and provide advice for a wide range of exotic pets

-AlphaPet has two qualified veterinary nurses, Charlotte Sampson RVN and Sue Eaton RVN, who both have particular interests and expertise in chelonians (tortoises and turtles) and both are able to provide expert advice on all aspects of their husbandry.
+AlphaPet has a qualified veterinary nurse, Charlotte Sampson RVN, who has a particular interest and expertise in chelonians (tortoises and turtles) and is able to provide expert advice.

 Many of the conditions we see are associated with the environment these pets are kept in.
 Frequently, this is because no one has provided appropriate advice about what conditions they need to stay fit and healthy.